issyl0/terraform-provider-improvmx/README.md

 A Terraform provider for configuring [ImprovMX](https://improvmx.com) email forwards.
 Uses my [ImprovMX Golang API client](https://github.com/issyl0/go-improvmx).

-**WARNING: DO NOT USE THIS IN PRODUCTION YET.
-THERE ARE SOME BIG BUGS AND THIS CRASHES A LOT.**

 ## Features

 - Create a domain (ImprovMX creates a wildcard forward for a domain by default).